skyscrapers/terraform-website-s3-cloudfront-route53/README.md

 * Access logging
 * Redirect HTTP to HTTPS

+These scripts suite my needs, but all evolution in the form of pull requests are welcome!
+To make this process fluent, create [an issue](https://github.com/ringods/terraform-website-s3-cloudfront-route53/issues) first describing what you want to contribute, then fork and create a branch with a clear name.
+Submit your work as a pull request.

 ## Introduction

 This repository is split in 4 parts, each of which can be used as a separate module in your own root script.